vanderberk/comp110/README.md

-## Object-Oriented Programming GitHun Pages
+## Object-Oriented Programming Course - GitHub Pages

 This page is created for the OOP course.